FulminatingAlchemist/fulminatingalchemist.github.io/_posts/2025-06-19-Associate-Fellow-of-Advance-HE-with-a-portfolio-nomination.md

 This professional recognition reflects my engagement with teaching and learning support in higher education.
 I'm especially pleased that my portfolio was also **nominated for an Outstanding Portfolio Award**.

 Teaching has always been an important part of my academic life.
-Would I have pursued science if it weren’t for the inspiring teachers I had growing up?
+Would I have pursued science if it weren't for the inspiring teachers I had growing up?
 Probably not.
 That experience continues to shape how I teach today — especially in supporting students from international or neurodivergent backgrounds.

-A heartfelt thank-you to **Karen Parrish**, **Amy McCarty Torrens**, and **Rebekah Jeans** — the champions of teaching at the School of Chemistry, University of Bristol.
+A heartfelt thank you to **Karen Parrish**, **Amy McCarty Torrens**, and **Rebekah Jeans** — the champions of teaching at the School of Chemistry, University of Bristol.
 Your encouragement, feedback, and high standards pushed me to reflect deeply and improve my practice.

-This milestone wouldn’t have happened without your support.
+This milestone wouldn't have happened without your support.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">